DNR urges people to take precautions to keep bears away

 Bird feeders in northeastern and north-central Minnesota should be removed until mid-November and spilled seed should be cleaned up.
 If one person in a neighborhood feeds birds, a bear will remain in the area.

-Campers, especially those who use remote campsites, should follow “Leave No Trace” principles.
+Campers, especially those who use remote campsites, should follow “Leave No Trace” principles (link is external).
 Plan ahead.
 Pack out trash and dispose of it properly.
-Store coolers out of sight in a locked vehicle or in bear-resistant containers.
+Store coolers out of sight in a locked vehicle or in bear-resistant containers PDF (link is external).
 Carry bear spray and learn to use it properly.

 “If bears are in the area, let your neighbors, homeowners association or lake-owners association and fellow campers know about it so everybody keeps potential attractants away from bears,” Tri said.
 “Together, we can reduce conflicts with bears and avoid teaching them bad habits.”